canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

 ## Deploying to a container

-We can now deploy Canonical Kubernetes into the lxd based model as described in the [charm][] guide.
+We can now deploy {{product}} into the LXD-based model as described in the [charm][] guide.

 (explain-rules)=